Arthur William à Beckett

 Arthur William à Beckett (25 October 1844 – 14 January 1909) was an English journalist and intellectual.

 Biography

 He was a younger son of Gilbert Abbott à Beckett and Mary Anne à Beckett, brother of Gilbert Arthur à Beckett and educated at Felsted School.
-Besides fulfilling other journalistic engagements, Beckett was on the staff of Punch from 1874 to 1902, edited the Sunday Times 1891–1895, and the Naval and Military Magazine in 1896.
+Besides fulfilling other journalistic engagements, Beckett founded The Tomahawk which ran from 1867 to 1870 Beckett was on the staff of Punch from 1874 to 1902, edited the Sunday Times 1891–1895, and the Naval and Military Magazine in 1896.